Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics

 \subsection{Training a translation-equivariant $SE(3)$ Hamiltonian dynamics model}

-We obtain the training dataset $\calD = \{t^{(i)}_{0:N}, \frakq^{(i)}_{0:N},\bfzeta^{(i)}_{0:N}, \bfu^{(i)}\}_{i = 1}^{D}$ by applying a constant input $\bfu^{(i)}$ to the system and sampling the generalized coordinates and velocities at times $t_0^{(i)} < t_1^{(i)} < \ldots < t_N^{(i)}$ using an odometry algorithm (\cite{vio_benchmark,OdometrySurvey}) or a motion capture system.
+The training dataset $\calD = \{t^{(i)}_{0:N}, \frakq^{(i)}_{0:N},\bfzeta^{(i)}_{0:N}, \bfu^{(i)}\}_{i = 1}^{D}$ can be obatined by measuring the generalized coordinates and velocities of the system at times $t_0^{(i)} < t_1^{(i)} < \ldots < t_N^{(i)}$ using an odometry algorithm \citep{vio_benchmark,OdometrySurvey} or a motion capture system.
 The control input $\bfu^{(i)}$ can be generated by manually driving the robot or using an existing controller.
-Since the system dynamics does not change if we shift the position $\bfp$ to any points in the world frame, we offset the trajectories in the dataset $\calD$ so that they start from the position $\bf0$ and learn the system dynamics well around the origin.
-This is sufficient for control purposes, e.g. using the controller design in Sec. \ref{sec:ham_control}, because the control input driving the system from state $\bfx$ with position $\bfp$ to the desired state $\bfx^*$ with position $\bfp^*$ is the same as the one driving the system from the state $\bfx$ with position $\bf0$ to the desired state $\bfx^*$ with the offset position $\bfp^* - \bfp$.
+Since the system dynamics \NEWZL{do} not change if we shift the position $\bfp$ to any points in the world frame, we offset the trajectories in the dataset $\calD$ so that they start from the position $\bf0$ and learn the system dynamics around the origin. \NEWZL{This is sufficient for control purposes, e.g. using the control design in Sec. \ref{sec:ham_control}, the input driving the system from state $\bfx$ with position $\bfp$ to desired state $\bfx^*$ with position $\bfp^*$ is the same as the one driving the system from state $\bfx$ with position $\bf0$ to the desired state $\bfx^*$ with the offset position $\bfp^* - \bfp$.}

-Since the mometum $\frakp$ is not directly available from the dataset $\calD$, we use the time derivative of the generalized velocity, derived from \eqref{eq:momenta_Mtwist}:
+Since the \NEWZL{momentum} $\frakp$ is not directly available from the dataset $\calD$, we use the time derivative of the generalized velocity, derived from \eqref{eq:momenta_Mtwist}: